HoangLeminh17/Ranks-Prediction-for-LOL/README.md

 5. If you want to truly see the result, i recommend you to or convert it back to strings from these numbers (you can use floor function) or use this number to guess the rank range they are in

 - For example, the point of them is 0.5 => They can be between Iron and Bronze
+- Of course, you can think about rounding the numbers of the output, but it can cost some accuracy.
+- For example: 0.94 is rounded to 0.9 as Iron while 0.95 can be considered as 1 - Silver